ryanshoover/rollbar-php-wordpress/readme.txt

 == Changelog ==

+= Version 2.2.0 (4th December 2017) =
+* Fixed the logging level to correctly inlude errors from specified level and up.
+* Changed the default logging level setting.
+* Added instructions on tagging the repo to the README.md file.
+* Added tests for logging level.
+* Set up a PHPUnit test suite.
+* Add rollbar_js_config filter for JS config data customization.

 = Version 2.1.2 (11th October 2017) =
 * Use the default rest route instead of permalink /wp-json
 * Dynamically build the Rollbar JS snippet URL